-A simple example is marathon running where the objective function is to minimize time, i.e., the cost is J = T. If one was to make a model-based optimizing controller of a marathon runner then this would probably require several PhD theses only to get the model, and it would require a computer and complex control system to implement the on-line optimizing controller.
+An example of an unconstrained optimization problem is marathon running.
+Again the objective function is to minimize time, i.e., the cost is J=T, but clearly one should not simply just run as fast as possible.
+Thus, some more thinking is required to find a good control policy.
+One extreme, which requires a lot of systematic thinking, is to use a "feedforward" strategy where one designs a model-based optimizing controller for the marathon runner.
+However, this would probably require several PhD theses only to get the model, and it would require a computer and complex control system to implement the on-line optimizing controller.

-However, a feedback solution is far simpler and in practice probably more effective.
+A feedback solution is far simpler and in practice probably more effective.
 One candidate "magic" controlled variable (CV) is the speed, c=v.
 Indeed, running at constant speed is probably close to optimal for cases where the track is even and there is little wind.
 However, deciding on the appropriate setpoint for the speed may be difficult.
 An even better "magic" CV is probably the heart rate, c=hr.
 The optimal setpoint of the heart rate is almost constant, independent of the terrain and wind conditions, and one may even use similar optimal heart rates for different persons.
 Thus, heart rate seems to be a "self-optimizing" variable for marathon running.

-Other "applications" of self-optimizing control include process control, biological processes, pizza baking, and running the central bank of a country (Skogestad, 2004).
+Other "applications" of self-optimizing control include process control, biological processes, pizza baking, and running the central bank of a country, Skogestad (2004a).